 - Verify that VCS is running.
-From the Java Console, logon to the Primary site. - 2 On a clustered node on the Primary site, launch the configuration wizard from Start > All Programs > Veritas > Veritas Cluster Server > Configuration Tools > Volume Replicator Agent Configuration Wizard or, on Windows 2012 operating systems, from the Apps menu in the Start screen. - 3 Read the information on the Welcome panel.
-Click Next. - In the Wizard Options panel, click Add RVG resource to an existing replication service group.
+From the Java Console, logon to the Primary site. - 2 On a clustered node on the Primary site, launch the Volume Replicator Agent Configuration Wizard from the Apps menu on the Start screen. - 3 Read the information on the Welcome panel.
+Click Next. - 4 In the Wizard Options panel, click Add RVG resource to an existing replication service group.
 Select the replication service group to which you want to add an RVG resource, and click Next.